haquimjorge/haquimjorge/README.md

-### Hi there, I'm Jorge Haquim 👋
+### Hi there, I'm Jorge Haquim based in Buenos Aires 👋

-## I'm a Full Stack MERN & Mobile Developer and an Associate of Computer Systems Analysts student!!
+## I'm a Full Stack & Mobile Developer and an Associate of Computer Systems Analysts student!!

 - 🌱 I’m currently learning Web and Mobile development technologies
 - 🥅 2022 Goals: Learning blockchain technologies